umarhassan-mitodl/sts.034-fall-2011/content/pages/assignments.md

 Guest Speaker: David Goldston
 {{< tdclose >}}{{< tdopen >}}

 Find information online about our guest speaker, David Goldston, online.
-Make sure you find out about his former work for Congress (as Staff Director of the House Committee on Science), and his current work at the National Resources Defense Council.
-[Begin here:](https://www.nrdc.org/experts/david-goldston)
+Make sure you find out about his former work for Congress (as Staff Director of the House Committee on Science), and his current work at the National Resources Defense Council. {{% resource_link "1616d800-aae6-4e65-8c97-4b62f903e18b" "Begin here:" %}}

 Come with at least 3 questions for David about communicating science for policy.